When America sings for you

 - Color-Coded for Your Convenience:

-- Hamilton goes through a few color changes throughout the show, he is first seen as one of the ensemble members wearing white at first then switching to brown as a student, then joining Washington's army wearing blue and once he's a statesman he switches to green then as he gets older, he wears black until the duel.
+- Hamilton goes through a few color changes throughout the show.
+He is first seen as one of the ensemble members wearing white, switches to brown as a student, then joining Washington's army wearing regimental blue.
+Once he's a statesman he switches to green, and as he gets older, he wears black until the duel.

 - Burr dresses in dark clothes to signify his status as an antagonist - this is especially noticeable during the opening number, when the entire company bar Burr is dressed in off-white.